yoshuaw 8 months ago

 This seems like a limitation that sits in a somewhat unusable place: For something simple and platform-specific (e.g. a HTTP transform) we can just use JS where the boot time perf makes up for the execution perf, and for something more serious like a full-fledged API 120ms should be more than enough time (and we can preemtively scale as long as we're not already at 0)

-• yoshuaw a day ago
+• yoshuaw 8 months ago

 The way to think about Hyperlight is as a security substrate intended to host application runtimes.
 You’re right that the Hyperlight API only supports C and Rust today — but you can use that to for example load Python or JS runtimes which can then execute those languages natively.